 With a population of around 300,000, the city of Vigo is the largest in the autonomous region of Galicia on Spain’s Atlantic coast.
 It lies some 600km north-west of Madrid, the country’s capital, but only 150km north of the Portuguese city of Porto which is the closest large urban centre.
 Both historically and economically the city is best known for its fishing port which is one of the largest in the world.
+This Vigo travel guide provides readers with everything they need to know to make the most of a few days in the city.

 In recent times the Port of Vigo has become an important port of call for cruise ships on the Atlantic to Mediterranean route.
 The city authorities have invested heavily in a modern cruise terminal which currently welcomes around 250,000 cruise passengers every year.
 In addition, the city has become more accessible thanks to the expansion of Spain’s high-speed AVE rail network and due to the growing number of domestic and international flights arriving at Vigo Airport.